GRAAL-Research/deepparse/_sources/index.rst.txt

 Deepparse is a state-of-the-art library for parsing multinational street addresses using deep learning.

-Use deepparse to:
+Use deepparse to

-- Use the pre-trained models to parse multinational addresses.
+- use the pre-trained models to parse multinational addresses,
-- Retrain our pre-trained models on new data to parse multinational addresses.
+- retrain our pre-trained models on new data to parse multinational addresses,
-- Retrain our pre-trained models with your own prediction tags easily.
+- retrain our pre-trained models with your own prediction tags easily.

 Deepparse is compatible with the **latest version of PyTorch** and  **Python >= 3.7**.

 Countries and Results
 =====================

-We evaluate our models on two forms of address data:
+We evaluate our models on two forms of address data

-- **clean data** which refers to addresses containing elements from four categories, namely a street name, a municipality, a province and a postal code.
+- **clean data** which refers to addresses containing elements from four categories, namely a street name, a municipality, a province and a postal code,
 - **incomplete data** which is made up of addresses missing at least one category amongst the aforementioned ones.

 You can get our dataset `here <https://github.com/GRAAL-Research/deepparse-address-data)>`_.